JananiR-2098/impact-analyzer/README.md

 - Dependency aggregation (scan -> LLM -> JSON) is implemented in `com.citi.impactanalyzer.parser.service.DependencyAggregationService` and is invoked at startup by `com.citi.impactanalyzer.parser.init.DependencyAggregationInitializer` by default.
 - The in-memory graph is represented by `com.citi.impactanalyzer.graph.domain.DependencyGraph` and populated by `GraphService.buildGraphFromJson(File)` after the JSON is generated.
 - The HTTP API exposes endpoints under `/graph` (see `GraphTraversalController`).
+- Impact analysis and prompt-based queries are handled by the analyzer package:
+  - `com.citi.impactanalyzer.analyzer.service.PromptAnalysisService` provides core logic for prompt analysis and test plan generation.
+  - `com.citi.impactanalyzer.analyzer.controller.PromptAnalysisController` exposes REST endpoints for impact analysis and test plan generation under `/promptAnalyzer`.
+- The frontend UI is built with Angular and communicates with the backend APIs for graph visualization and impact analysis.
+- AI integration is achieved using LangChain4j and Vertex AI for advanced code analysis and prompt handling.

 Quick local setup (for new developers)
 -------------------------------------